starcitizen-lug/lug-helper/README.md

 - `Target a different Star Citizen installation`
   - Select a different wine prefix for the Helper to target in its operations

-- `Update launch script`
+- `Update/Repair launch script`
-  - Update the game launch script to the latest version
+  - Update the game launch script to the latest version or repair broken paths

 - `Edit launch script`
   - Edit the game launch script